kaiko-ai/eva/docs/datasets/panda.md

 ## Download and preprocessing

-The `PANDA` dataset class doesn't downloading the data during runtime and must be downloaded manually from [kaggle](https://www.kaggle.com/competitions/prostate-cancer-grade-assessment/data).
+The `PANDA` dataset class doesn't download the data during runtime and must be downloaded manually from [kaggle](https://www.kaggle.com/competitions/prostate-cancer-grade-assessment/data).

 As done in other studies<sup>1</sup>, we exclude ~10% of the samples with noisy labels according to kaggle's [6th place solution](https://www.kaggle.com/competitions/prostate-cancer-grade-assessment/discussion/169230)  resulting in a total dataset size of 9555 WSIs.